wp-plugins/post-feature-widget/readme.txt

 4. Ready

 == Frequently Asked Questions ==

+= I want the widget only on the homepage, but it shows everywhere. =

+If you want the widget only to show on certain pages, you might want to try our '<a href="http://wordpress.org/extend/plugins/advanced-featured-post-widget/">Advanced Featured Post Widget</a>' plugin, which is more customizable.

 = I styled the widget container myself and i looks bad.
 What do I do? =